kna27/neptune/README.md

 Partially-reusable rocket made with kOS

 # About
-kOS CPU is on second stage and controls rocket's ascent and circularization.
+kOS CPU is on the second stage and controls the rocket's ascent and circularization.

 Max payload of 12 tons to LKO and 7 tons to the Mun.

-First stage of the rocket is landed with parachutes and drouge chutes.
+The first stage of the rocket is landed with parachutes and drogue chutes.

 The script is very versatile and can be used on different rockets with a few modifications.